 The Great British Bake Off: The third baker leaves the tent

-In Tuesday’s night’s episode of The Great British Bake Off on Channel 4, Julia was named Star Baker for the first time, and Flo, 71 was the third baker to leave the tent.
+In Tuesday’s night’s episode of The Great British Bake Off on Channel 4, Rahul was named Star Baker for the second week and Antony, 29, was the third baker to leave the tent.

-Flo will join Jo Brand on The Great British Bake Off: An Extra Slice on Thursday 14 September, Channel 4 at 10.00 pm.
+Antony will join Jo Brand on The Great British Bake Off: An Extra Slice on Friday 14 September Channel 4 at 8.00 pm.

 Describing himself as a “Bollywood baker, Antony grew up in India, where he learned to bake with his father.
 It is his father who remains his inspiration – it’s thanks to him that Antony got serious about baking.
 Antony’s adventurous attitude to flavour profiling is the result of a willingness to try new foods, his determination to ask probing questions of established bakers, and – in particular – his cultural roots and his travels around the world.
 His bold, inquisitive nature has enabled him to collect ideas and techniques that he is unafraid to use in his own creations, making his bakes at times unconventional and always interesting.
 He takes his research very seriously: he once tasted 50 choux buns during a single trip to Paris.

 A Love Production for Channel 4